kkroening/ffmpeg-python/README.md

      -map [v5] output.mp4
 ```

-Maybe this looks great to you, but if you're not an FFmpeg command-line expert, it probably looks pretty alien.
+Maybe this looks great to you, but if you're not an FFmpeg command-line expert, it probably looks alien.

 If you're like me and find Python to be powerful and readable, it's easy with `ffmpeg-python`:
 ```